Should you do high or low reps to build muscle?

 Next time you’re in the gym about to perform some heavy back squats, ask yourself ‘what would the right number of reps be to train hard, but not change my form’.
 Go through your program and make sure you know the right intensity for the right rep range.

-If you’re looking for a guaranteed way to develop your muscle size, without worrying about whether the rep range is right, click here to download our 3 Month to Mass programme.
+If you’re looking for a guaranteed way to develop your muscle size, without worrying about whether the rep range is right, click here to join The Strength Lab Free 7-Day Trial.